Skip to content

 Hi, I’m Amanda Woodhead (formerly Maurer).
 I’m the proud mom to CG and Ellie, special needs cats with cerebellar hypoplasia.
 In 2011, I married the best guy I know – and he totally digs our cats, too.

-A few years ago I didn’t know anything about cerebellar hypoplasia.
+A few years ago I had never heard of cerebellar hypoplasia.
 That is, until I was looking to adopt a cat and found a special needs kitten’s profile on Petfinder.
 He had CH, and I figured if I was going to love any cat, it may as well be one that needed love the most.
 At that moment I felt we were meant for each other, but I had no idea what I was in for!

 I’ve learned so much from adopting CG — about cats, their special needs, love and patience.
-This experience has had such a profound impact on me, that I wish everyone knew about CH cats.
-This blog is a step toward spreading awareness about the condition.
+This experience has had such a profound impact on me, that it’s now become my mission to help other CH cat parents and spread awareness about the condition.

-When I’m not spending time with my husband, playing with my kitties or off on some adventure, you can find me working as an editor for an Internet marketing company in Chicago.
+When I’m not spending time with my husband, playing with my kitties or off on some adventure, you can find me working for Dairy Management Inc., located outside of Chicago.

 About CG